wilsonzlin/node-geoip-country/README.md

 The data is built and stored separately from the library, to avoid tying library and data versions and allow different datasets.

-This repo will generate data and upload it to https://wilsonl.in/node-geoip-country/data.json every hour.
+This repo will generate data based on [herrbischoff/country-ip-blocks](https://github.com/herrbischoff/country-ip-blocks) and upload it to https://wilsonl.in/node-geoip-country/data.json every hour.
 To use it, simply fetch and parse as JSON, then provide to the client constructor.

 To build or use custom data, the structure should match the `IpPrefixTrieNode` type: